DIPrLab/Sieve/README.md

 1. Download [PostgreSQL](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads).
 2. Optionally, download the GUI extension for PostgreSQL - [PgAdmin](https://www.pgadmin.org/download/).
-3. In pgAdmin, navigate and right click on the ‘Login/Group Role’ in the Object Explorer on the left.
-Select Create > Login/Group Role and name the role ‘sieve’.
+3. Create a Login/Group Role and name the role ‘sieve’.
    1. Navigate to 'Definition' and set a password for the sieve user.
    2. Navigate to 'Privileges' and grant user access to be a superuser.
    3. More information about privileges can be found [here](https://www.sqlshack.com/postgresql-tutorial-to-create-a-user/) (SQLShack).